Collapsing Taylor Mode Automatic Differentiation: Implementation Experiments

 \paragraph{Comparison with JAX.} We also conducted experiments with JAX (+ \texttt{jit}) to rule out artifacts from choosing PyTorch, implementation mistakes in our Taylor mode library, or unexpected simplifications from the JIT compiler.
-We find that the choice of ML framework does not affect the results. \Eg, when computing the exact Laplacian with nested first-order AD, PyTorch consumes $0.61$\,ms per datum (\cref{tab:benchmark}), while JAX uses $0.57$\,ms (\cref{fig:vanilla-taylor-not-enough,tab:jax-benchmark}).
+We find that the choice of the ML framework does not affect the results. \Eg, when computing the exact Laplacian with nested first-order AD, PyTorch consumes \inputMetricOnly{jet/exp/exp01_benchmark_laplacian/performance/architecture_tanh_mlp_768_768_512_512_1_device_cuda_dim_50_name_laplacian_vary_batch_size/hessian_trace_best.txt}\,ms per datum (\cref{tab:benchmark}), while JAX uses \inputMetricOnly{jet/exp/exp04_jax_benchmark/performance/architecture_tanh_mlp_768_768_512_512_1_device_cuda_dim_50_name_jax_laplacian_vary_batch_size/hessian_trace_best.txt}\,ms (\cref{fig:vanilla-taylor-not-enough,tab:jax-benchmark}).
 We find the same trend when comparing our collapsed Taylor mode and JAX's forward Laplacian.
 Interestingly, we noticed that JAX's Taylor mode was consistently slower than our PyTorch implementation, despite using \texttt{jit}.
-We conclude from these results that (both ours, as well as the existing JAX) Taylor mode still has potential for improvements that may further increase the margin to nested first-order.
+We hypothesize that this could stem from algorithmic differences in the Taylor mode implementations and conclude from these results that (both ours, as well as the existing JAX) Taylor mode still has potential for improvements that may further increase the margin to nested first-order.